All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 -The flight direction of the itinerary must be east-to-west or west-to-east.
 Backtracking is not permitted.

-Up to 8 stopovers are permitted between the departure point and the final return point.
+–Up to 8 stopovers are permitted between the departure point and the final return point.
 (Up to 3 stopovers are permitted within Europe and up to 4 stopovers are permitted within Japan.)

 -The departure date of the final international flight to return to the country of departure must be at least 10 days after the departure of the first international flight on the itinerary.

 Example: When departing Japan on October 1, it will be October 1 + 10 days = October 11.
-So the return flight to Japan has to be after October 11.
+So the return flight to Japan has to be after October 11.-In addition to a maximum of 12 flight sectors, the itinerary may also include a maximum of 4 ground transport sectors (including travel between different airports in the same city).

 How many points will it cost?